jeffhammond/aurinko/README.md

 # aurinko
-Shine some light on whether your suprtcomputer is working
+Shine some light on whether your supercomputer is working